suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 *The course syllabus provides a general plan for the course; some modifications may be necessary in response to students’ needs and classroom interaction.*

-*This course is based on similar courses offered by Dr. Lourdes Ortega at Georgetown University and Dr. Brandon Tullock at University of South Florida.*
+*This course is based on similar courses offered by Dr. Lourdes Ortega and Dr. Brandon Tullock at Georgetown University and University of South Florida, respectively.*

 &nbsp;